FMassin/SeisComP-config-basic-training/README.md

 # WARNING
 Do do switch branch if you're not sure.

-# How to backup your system locally
+# How to backup your system localy

 ```
 scgitinit